pri5m/Learning-log/Intro_into_web_development/HTML/mistakes_and_corrections.md

 **Also** Always use " double quotation marks for attributes.

 # Links
-Corrected "https://SmithHL2@caridff.ac.uk" to the correct "mailto:SmithHL2@cardiff.ac.uk"
+Corrected "https://Random@caridff.ac.uk" to the correct "mailto:Random@cardiff.ac.uk"